DanieleMaselli/Interacting-with-the-canvas-Web-Audio-API/README.md

 ```
 #### Step 1: mousemove coordinates

-To get the coordinates of our mouse on the screen, we first need to create an Event Listener.
-As an argument, we have to think about on which type of monitoring we want.
-In order to monitor the mouse position on the screen, we pass a mousemove argument to it and passed through an anonymouse function that is gonna be called each time the mouse is moving.
-The function is gonna take an event argument to get the coordinate, this is gonna return us an object.
-To get the actual x and y position of our mouse we are going to create an object with a initial value of undefined.
+To get the x,y coordinates of our mouse, we first need to create an EventListener on the DOM Element representing the screen (window).
+An EventListener is a function that will get called whenever an event occurs on a DOM Element.
+To attach an EventListener we need to call the function `<DOMElement>.addEventListener` with two arguments.The first argument is a string with the name of the `<event>` we want to monitor (in this case 'mousemove').
+The second argument is the `handler` function.
+The handler function `must` take as first argument the event object (representing the event for that unit of time).
+Within the handler the `eventObject` contains the x, y values that we need.
+We then store this values in a global object.
+The handler is fired asynchronously so once the handler is attached we "forget about it" and from others part of our code we can reference the global object (updated by the handler)
 ```Javascript
 var mouse = {
 	x: undefined,